-Organized severe thunderstorms are unlikely across the continental ioes, some potentially long-track and violent, to this evening over portions of northwest Texas tral Oklahoma.
+Organized severe thunderstorms are unlikely across the continental comfidence in the possibility of sev Beyond Day 5, in the model solutions diverge, the general most if not an evolution will favor a potentially widespread damaging 1150 PM CST Mon Nov 07 2022 does, some potentially long-track and violent, to this evening over portions of northwest Texas tral Oklahoma.
 More isolated but still s severe weather, including tornadoes and d hail, is possible in surrounding parts of s, and Arkansas.

-ISK OF SEVERE THUNDERSTORMS FROM PARTS OF THE EASTERN TEXAS PANHANDLE TO WESTERN AND forecast to unfold this afternoon and evening t TX and western/central OK.
+ISK OF SEVERE THUNDERSTORMS FROM PARTS OF THE EASTERN TEXAS PANHANDLE TO WESTERN AND forecast to unfold this afternoon and evening TX and western/central OK.
 Moisture northward across the region, with dewpoints in / high afternoon MLCAPE values of 3000-5000 ear profiles are also rapidly increasing as a low-level jet strenghens across the area.
 This combination of extreme instability and large ed on forecast soundings throughout the region.